Andy Chan, PhD

 Andy Chan has been volunteering at BTP since 1994.
 After many years of involvement with progressive organisations with somewhat abstract goals, Andy was motivated by the very practical nature of BTP, and the immediacy of the effect it had on people.
 After years of answering letters from prisoners and wrapping packages, Andy has had several terms as BTP President, which has entitled him to perks such as using the rubber stamp to put return addresses on envelopes, and unlimited access to the paper cutter.

 Anne Paxton is a writer and documentary filmmaker who has been volunteering at BTP since 2003.
 She was inspired to join BTP by Malcolm X’s essay, “Freedom Through Learning to Read,” and has focused her efforts on community outreach and development of the organization.
-A second-year law student at Seattle University, she produced and directed the short video on this website, “Books to Prisoners: Supporting Literacy, Opening Minds,” and directs the Social Justice Film Festival, which BTP co-sponsored in 2013.
+A 2015 graduate of Seattle University School of Law, she produced and directed the short video on this website, “Books to Prisoners: Supporting Literacy, Opening Minds,” and directs the Social Justice Film Festival, which BTP co-sponsored in 2013.